kaufmanno/GSDMA_2021/README.md

 Pipfile.lock file.
 Use the –skip-lock option if you want to use the Pipfile instead.

-Install the different libraries with "pip install" *geopandas
+Install the different (geopandas, pyvista, pyacd, numpy) libraries with "pip install"
-*pyvista
-*pyacd
-*numpy

 ## First steps <a name="First-steps"></a>